-37. The Panel provides the following advice on particular aspects of impact case studies -

-- In constructing a narrative account in a case study, there are many different ways in which the links in the chain between the underpinning research and the impact could occur, and this should be described.
-However, the focus should be on the reach and significance of the impact itself and the supporting evidence. - No type of evidence is inherently preferred over another; judgements will be based on the extent to which the cited evidence is convincing about the reach and significance of that impact. - Submitting units should ensure that, so far as possible, any evidence cited is independently verifiable.
+- 35. The Panel provides the following advice on particular aspects of impact case studies - In constructing a narrative account in a case study, there are many different ways in which the links in the chain between the underpinning research and the impact could occur, and this should be described.
+However, the focus should be on the reach and significance of the impact itself and the supporting evidence. - No type of evidence is inherently preferred over another; judgements will be based on the extent to which the cited evidence is convincing about the reach and significance of that impact. - The corroborating evidence should be explicitly explained in the text of submission. - Submitting units should ensure that, so far as possible, any evidence cited is independently verifiable.